top of page

 This is especially true for:

-• Open-concept conversions where walls disappear and spaces merge
+• Open-concept designs that remove walls and connect spaces

 man and woman sitting at table with laptop open

-Not every remodel calls for an architect—and knowing when you can confidently skip that extra layer of expense and planning is a win for your timeline and your budget.
-If your project falls into one of the categories below, you’re probably safe moving forward without hiring one.
+Not every remodel calls for an architect—and knowing when you can confidently skip that extra layer of cost and planning can save you time, money, and unnecessary complexity.

 • New flooring